LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/am-i-floating.md

 Am I the blaze?

-I’m insane
+I’m insane,

-on your skin,

 Is this the sun?

+Is it your skin?

 &nbsp;